peter1010/My-Gentoo-stuff/rock/INSTALL.md

 We need to make room for the u-boot images so start first parition at LBA 32768!

-We use vfat for boot parition and want to end so next partition starts on a 4M boundary so:
+We use vfat for boot partition and want to end so next partition starts on a 4M boundary so:

 > n -> p -> 1 -> 32768 -> 409599